ioggstream/ohai/draft-rdb-ohai-feedback-to-proxy.md

 {::boilerplate bcp14}

 The terms
-"Encapsulated request", "Encapsulated response", "Oblivious proxy resource", "Oblivious request resource", "Oblivious target resource" are to be interpreted as described in [I-D.ietf-ohai-ohttp].
+"Encapsulated request", "Encapsulated response", "Oblivious proxy resource", "Oblivious request resource", "Oblivious target resource" are to be interpreted as described in [OHAI].

-The terms "quota policy" and "RateLimit fields" are to be interpreted as described in [I-D.ietf-httpapi-ratelimit-headers].
+The terms "quota policy" and "RateLimit fields" are to be interpreted as described in [RATELIMIT].

+This document uses the Boolean and Integer types from [STRUCTURED-FIELDS] along with the sf-integer ABNF rule.

 This document makes use of terms from [RFC8941].

 #  The "oblivous-target" Quota Policy Parameter

+The "oblivous-target" parameter is defined for the RateLimit-Limit field defined in [RATELIMIT].
+It provides information from the Oblivious request resource or Oblivious target resource to the Oblivious proxy.

+The "oblivous-target" parameter is a Structured Field Integer that can have the following values:

+1:  This value indicates that RateLimit fields are applicable to all the clients that are serviced by the proxy.

+2:  This value indicates that RateLimit fields are applicable only to a specific client.
+For example, this value could be used if the server thinks the client behavior is malicious (see {{sec-attack-categories}}).

+## Procssing "oblivous-target"

-The "oblivous-target" parameter is defined for the RateLimit-Limit field.
-It provides information from the oblivious request resource or oblivious target resource to the proxy.
-If this parameter is present, the proxy MUST remove the RateLimit fields before sending the HTTP response containing the encapsulated response to the client.
-If the RateLimit fields along with the "oblivous-target" parameter are generated by the request resource before removing the protection (including being unable to remove encapsulation for any reason)(Section 6.2 of [I-D.ietf-ohai-ohttp]), it will result in the RateLimit fields added in the status code being sent without protection in response to a POST request from a client.
+If this parameter is present,
+the Oblivious proxy MUST remove the RateLimit fields before sending the HTTP response containing the encapsulated response to the Oblivious client.

+If the RateLimit fields
+along with the "oblivous-target" parameter are generated by the Oblivious request resource before removing the protection (including being unable to remove encapsulation for any reason, see {{Section 6.2 of OHAI}}), it will result in the RateLimit fields added in the status code being sent without protection in response to a POST request from a client.

 The overall processing of the "oblivous-target" parameter is as
 follows:

-o  The "oblivous-target" parameter MUST NOT appear more than once in the quota policy.
+1. The "oblivous-target" parameter MUST NOT appear more than once in the quota policy.

-o  Proxies MUST ignore any "oblivous-target" parameter, that does not conform to the syntax defined in this specification.
-In particular, proxies MUST NOT attempt to fix malformed "oblivous- target" parameters or parameter values.
+2. Oblivious Proxies MUST ignore any "oblivous-target" parameter that does not conform to the syntax defined in this specification.

-##  "oblivous-target" Parameter Values

-The "oblivous-target" parameter has the following syntax:

-oblivous-target = sf-item

-where the associated bare-item (Section 3.3 of [RFC8941]) is to indicate whether the quota policy is applicable to all the clients that are serviced by the proxy or applicable only to a specific client and associated parameters are supported.

-The bare-item can have the following values:

-0x01:  This value indicates that RateLimit fields are applicable to all the clients that are serviced by the proxy.
+   In particular, proxies MUST NOT attempt to fix malformed "oblivous-target" parameters or parameter values.

+ The oblivious
-0x02:  This value indicates that RateLimit fields are applicable only to the offending client.
-For example, this value is used if the client is attacking the server (e.g., the client is using an abnormal header that matches an attack pattern).
-The oblivious proxy can potentially rate-limit clients that have a high ratio of malicious requests to legitimate requests.
+   proxy can potentially rate-limit clients that have a high ratio of malicious requests to legitimate requests.

+#  The "attack-severity" Quota Policy Parameter

+The "attack-severity" quota policy parameter is used by the Oblivious request resource or the Oblivious target resource to convey the likeliness that an Oblivious request is malicious.

+This attribute takes one of the values defined in Section 3.12.2 of
+{{!RFC7970}}.

 The associated parameter is defined below: